The best Pop, Rock and Film Music backing tracks for the guitar

 The story goes that, in Italy during the 1930s, a grandmother taught her granddaughter this song.
 She often sang it with the other “mondina” in the rice fields where the work was difficult and long.
 Later on, the young girl became a member of the resistance during the Second World War and, in 1944, the lyrics of the song became those that we know today: revolutionary words, symbolic of the struggle against oppression.

 Still covered today by modern artists, you can often hear the melody of “Bella Ciao” being hummed by younger generations.
-Explore our sheet music of "Bella Ciao" for the guitar synchronised with the backing tracks of the orchestra to accompany you.
+Explore our sheet music of "Bella Ciao" for the guitar synchronized with the backing tracks of the orchestra to accompany you.

 5. "Dust in the Wind" - Kansas